 Date Written: March 11, 2015

-Scholars generally assess the usefulness of commercial boilerplate contracts from the standpoint of the firms that use them.
-Thus, whether such contracts are celebrated or attacked, efforts to analyze them focus on their impact on the contracting parties themselves.
-Yet these firm-centric accounts overlook the cumulative impact of standardization on a given market.
+Scholars generally assess the usefulness of standard-form securities contracts from the perspective of the firms that use them.
+But these firm-centric accounts overlook the cumulative impact of standardization on markets.
 Where the market in question is critical to the financial system, this oversight can be quite consequential.

-Keywords: sovereign debt, financial regulation, systemic risk, securities regulation, monetary law, commercial law, contract design, boilerplate, bond, conflict of laws, eurozone, private international law, sovereign default, euro, European Union, EMU, lex monetae, ISDA, derivative, law of money, currency
+Keywords: sovereign debt, financial regulation, systemic risk, securities regulation, monetary law, Greece, contract design, boilerplate, bond, conflict of laws, eurozone, private international law, sovereign default, euro, European Union, EMU, lex monetae, ISDA, derivative, law of money, currency, Grexit

 JEL Classification: K00, K22, K23, K33, K41, E42, E44, E52, E58, E62, F02, F33, F34, F42